 Up at 4am, left at 4.30, inside the Mfolosi gate at 7.15am.
 Me and Jess and a friend.
 Tom couldn’t imagine anything worse that being stuck in a car with two girls and no wifi so he stayed home and went fishing for grunter in the harbour with the Naude boys.
+Craig took a picture:

-Good close-up views of nine white rhino, buffalo, warthog, giraffe, zebra, kudu, nyala and impala.
+In Mfolosi we had good close-up views of nine white rhino, buffalo, warthog, giraffe, zebra, kudu, nyala and impala.
 An across-the-river view of four or five lions; Two eles about 100m off and approaching but Jess got nervous from watching youtube where eles overturn cars so we drove off.
 And bonus: Two black rhino as we were leaving the park.

 LOTS of birds, including the best single bird party I’ve seen in years!
 A drongo chased a southern black tit so I stopped to look.
 Next a black-headed oriole, a golden-tailed woodpecker, a puffback shrike, white helmet shrikes, a bearded woodpecker, dark-capped bulbuls, orange-breasted bush shrike, (and a greyheaded calling nearby), petronias, black-collared barbets, yellow-bellied bulbul, a large cisticola, white-bellied sunbird.
 All moving together in some trees against a rocky hillside on the way up to Mpila camp.

 Also saw white-backed vultures, emerald-spotted wood dove, cape turtle dove, red-faced mousebirds, paradise flycatcher, black-crowned tchagra, chinspot batis, gorgeous bush shrike (heard only), cape glossy starling, a single red-billed quelea in a flock of winter weavers, pied crow, red-billed oxpecker, golden-breasted bunting, blue waxbill, melba finch pair.